fdamani/animal-behavior/semi-parametric/README.txt

 5/5

+- fixed bootstrap code.
+- now lets get this to work on the server with gpus.
+- fine tune sgd so its fast and converges well.
+- run reward-dependent learning results for all rats.

 to do
 - get code working on server
 - bootstrap estimates of reward-dependent learning rate across a population of rats
 - cross-validation results
 	- across a range of models for held out session, randomly held out trials.
 - held out rat.